DarrenJAN/school-notes/3b/se-464-notes.md

 			return new Rectangle()
 	}
 }
-class RoundedShapeFactory extends AbstractFactory {
+class RoundedShapeFactory extends Factory {
 	Shape getShape(String type) {
 		if type is SQAURE
 			return new RoundedSquare()